 What’s your advice to leaders who want to create a more diverse and inclusive culture?

 Always stay modest, because no one is perfect.
-Success is down to the contributions of multiple team members, so make sure you listen and give them a chance to develop their own careers and this will ultimately benefit for the company itself.Posted about 2 years ago
+Success is down to the contributions of multiple team members, so make sure you listen and give them a chance to develop their own careers and this will ultimately benefit for the company itself.Posted over 2 years ago